2017 Disruptions – New Labor Ethic

 Demystifying Labor Myths – Engagement Surveys – Acts as a lead indicator.
 It’s at best a Lag Indicator

-Disrupting Labor Reality – When HR is far too busy to respond to people & their questions.
+Labor and Disruptions a Reality – When HR is far too busy to respond to people & their questions.

 Disrupting Labor Reality – When HR connects more with your boss than with you.